WellingtonShanghai/Y8-ComputerScience/index.md

 - You are expected to work in a group of two
 - You are expected to use nine lessons to complete a task of your choice from a given list of topics
 - For your chosen topic, you are expected to:
-  1. conduct some in-depth research on the topic
+  1. Conduct some in-depth research on the topic
+  2. Divide the topic into broad aspects/categories
-  2. come up with a list of quiz like questions
+  3. Come up with a list of quiz like questions for each aspect/category
-  3. program a quiz using a programming language of your choice, such as Scratch, or Python using the quiz questions from bulletin point 2
+  4. Program a quiz using a programming language of your choice, such as Scratch, or Python using the quiz questions from bulletin point 2
-  4. present your research work using PowerPoint, Publisher, Canva or webpages to the class
+  5. Present your research work using PowerPoint, Publisher, Canva or webpages to the class

 ### A List of Tasks/Topics for You to Choose
 #### Task/Topic 1: heathy life style